burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 - If some people want to handle the API call with `Retrofit`, that would be great
 - If some people want to handle the Model using the `Room ORM`, that would be great
 - Decide which Observable Class to use based on Philipp Lackner's video on Observable Classes
+- There is a lot of business logic, and interacting with Android APIs (i.e. a Foreground service).
+We should be able to pull a lot of this from UAMP (see below).

 Please let me know what each of you wants to do, and we can try and plan this out over the next week.